Addgene's Guide to TALEN Technologies

 Perhaps one of the most appealing features of the TAL effector arrays is the ease with which they can be made.
 Intuitively, one would expect that assembling relatively small, repeat-laden DNA regions into a single construct would be technically challenging.
 Thanks to efforts by the Bogdanove group and Daniel Voytas’s group from the University of Minnesota, arrays can be assembled in a matter of days.
 In an open access Nucleic Acids Research article that came out in the spring of 2011, the groups describe a set of customized plasmids that can be used with the recently developed Golden Gate cloning method to assemble “multiple DNA fragments in an ordered fashion in a single reaction.”
 Using these plasmids, which are available as a kit from Addgene, custom arrays consisting of 12-31 repeats can be assembled and inserted into a variety of backbones in just a few steps (Figure 2).
 The Bogdanove group also hosts web-based software to help scientists find potential TAL effector targets.
 The site, which will be updated soon with more features, is already receiving hundreds of unique visitors every month.

 The Voytas/Bogdanove TALEN kit came online in the summer of 2011 and has already become the best-selling kit in Addgene’s history.
 Dr. Keith Joung’s lab at Massachusetts General Hospital also recently released a TALEN kit through Addgene.
 This kit, first described in Nature Biotechnology in August, uses a serial ligation protocol to assemble arrays.
 Dr. Joung, co-founder of the Zinc Finger Consortium with Dr. Voytas, has considerable experience in the DNA targeting field.
 A third kit, a "TALe Toolbox", from Dr. Feng Zhang’s group at the Broad Institute, will be available from Addgene before the end of the year.
 Dr. Zhang ‘s lab published a paper on TAL effectors in Nature Biotechnology early in 2011 and they described their kit for assembling TAL effector arrays in a 2012 issue of Nature Protocols.
-The Zhang lab also hosts a helpful TALeffectors website that provides several TAL effector resources.
+More information and help can be found at TALeffector Resources Center (www.taleffectors.com).

 Whether you work in a C. elegans lab and have been struggling to mutate a specific gene or your anxiously investigating gene therapy options for a rare disease in humans, TAL effectors could become a key tool in your plasmid toolbox.
 Addgene has rapidly become an important resource for this new technology, and we hope to continue to have a strong scientific partnership with both the labs that continue to hone these tools and the researchers who are learning to wield them.
 Learn more about Addgene’s TAL effector and TALEN kits here.